-Introduction to Focus Stacking:
+Introduction to Focus Stacking with Photoshop:

 When I began my journey into the photography world, I read as many instructional books as possible.
 These dealt with everything from exposure and composition to the minute technical details often overlooked.
 These books helped me learn quickly, but after being exposed to the latest work of many advanced photographers I realized that the books were also dated in some respects.